sunainamishra/microsoft-graph-docs/concepts/query-parameters.md

 ## filter parameter

 Use the `$filter` query parameter to retrieve just a subset of a collection.
-The `$filter` query parameter can also be used to retrieve for relationships like member, memberOf, transitiveMember, and transitiveMemberOf.
+The `$filter` query parameter can also be for relationships like members, memberOf, transitiveMembers, and transitiveMemberOf, to return a subset of the relationships.
+For example, get all the security groups I'm a member of.

 For example, to find users whose display name starts with the letter 'J', use `startswith`.